 How We Were Established

 We are a nationally and internationally known state recognized entity that fosters proficiency in, or promotes education about, firearms.
 This is done through exhibitions, displays, educational projects and classes about firearms that we sponsor or conduct.
+Shawn has presented for Massad Ayoob and the Massad Ayoob Group MAG80 class graduates regarding firearms and the use of deadly force.
 As many of you know, we sponsor an annual shooting event and competition in the United States (Safari Rifle Challenge World Championships).
 In 2018 this will be the 8th year of this annual event.
 In addition, we have sponsored and supported international shooting events conducted in Germany.

 Diizche Safari Adventures is a proprietorship publishing company that has developed from a desire to educate through our media and by detailing hunting techniques and training information.
 Our primary goal is to educate and improve the skills of hunters by creating a platform from which they can expand their knowledge through our published works and entertainment media.
 We offer books, DVDs, and also sell a variety of lifestyle products that include accessories, hats, apparel, artwork, and native jewelry.

 Diizche Safari Adventures, in some ways, originated in 1990 through the establishment of Diizche Traders.
 Shawn Joyce, the founder of Diizche Traders, had an interest in bowhunting that took him throughout the United States.
 During these travels, Shawn began to meet many different people whose common bond was a joy of hunting and a great respect for wildlife and the wilderness in which he spent so much of his time.